iampiyush100/resume-builder-react/README.md

 ## Introduction

-This project is designed to create your own resume
+This project is designed to create your own resume.

 ## Version Info